 Debt, Inflation and Central Bank Independence

-Consider aligning the central bank''s objectives closer to the preferences of society and away from those of a non-benevolent government.
-Although this reform would be socially beneficial and initially succeed in reducing inflation, it would fail to lower inflation permanently.
-The smaller anticipated policy distortions implemented by a more independent central bank would induce the fiscal authority to trade-off higher current deficits for lower future deficits.
-In the long run, inflation would increase to accommodate a higher public debt.
+Increasing the independence of a central bank from political influence, although ex-ante socially beneficial and initially successful in reducing inflation, would ultimately fail to lower inflation permanently.
+The smaller anticipated policy distortions implemented by a more independent central bank would induce the fiscal authority to decrease current distortions by increasing the deficit.
+Over time, inflation would increase to accommodate a higher public debt.
 Alternatively, imposing a strict inflation target would lower inflation permanently and insulate the primary deficit from political distortions.